-This catalog is presented by the entire staff of Jersey Shore Area Senior High School (JSASHS) as a source of information regarding the courses of study.
-This Pathway Guide outlines the tracks of study at the high school and identified the course offerings that will qualify a student as a completer in that specific pathway.
-A course description for each subject has been written so that the students will be aware of the material to be covered in each class.
-The courses listed in this guide are tentative offerings for the 2023 - 2024 school year.
+This catalog is presented by the entire staff of Jersey Shore Area Senior High School (JSASHS) as a source of information regarding the courses offered to students.
+A description for each subject has been written so that the students will be aware of the material to be covered in each class.
+The courses listed in this guide are tentative offerings during any school year.
 A course will be offered only if enough students request it.